danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

 1. Identify the query text

-   Due to privacy concerns, the query text is not shown in the Query Performance Insight
+   Due to privacy concerns, the query text is not shown in the Query Performance Insight.

-   To access query text, connect to the azure_sys database and execute
+   To access query text, connect to the azure_sys database and execute:

    ```sql
    SELECT qsv.*